crapher/pyhomebroker/README.md

 ### History Module

-The history module is used to download historical daily data and historical intraday data (only for current day).
+The history module is used to download historical daily data and historical intraday data (only for the current day).

 Historical daily data example: